fhiso/lexicon-eg/SOURCES.md

 #Source List#

-List of sources not available online, or which contain individual entries that cannot be cited via specific URLs.
+List of sources not available online, or which do not contain individual entries that can be cited via specific URLs.

 \[<a name="EE">EE</a>\] Elizabeth Shown Mills, "Glossary" in *Evidence Explained: Citing History Sources from Artifacts to Cyberspace* (Baltimore, Maryland: Genealogical Pub.
 Co., 2009).